PTM Student of the Month

 Every month, the Ferris State University Professional Tennis Management (PTM) program will feature a Student of the Month.
 We want to highlight our exceptional students who are excelling both in the classroom and on the tennis court.

-This month’s featured student is Solomon Korringa.
-Solomon is a senior in the PTM program from Otsego, Michigan.
-Congratulations Solomon on being named PTM Student of the Month!
+This month’s featured student is Brandon Day.
+Brandon is a junior in the PTM program from Allegan, Michigan and is the President of the PTM Student Association (PTMSA).
+Recently, Brandon was named the 2020 Professional Tennis Registry (PTR) Michigan Pro of the Year.
+Congratulations Brandon on being named PTM Student of the Month!

 PTM: Tell us about your tennis background.
 How long have you been playing tennis?
 Who inspired you to play?

 Brandon Day: I have been playing since I was a kid in about 5th-6th grade.
 I was inspired to play because we had a large summer camp in my hometown, and it was a lot of fun.
 My older sister Blake inspired me to play because she really excelled as a three-time first team all-state selection as well as being a two-time state runner up.
 When I was in high school my team placed top 10 at the division three state championships, where I played 1&2 singles.
 I think the best part of playing high school tennis in Michigan is that it is a team format and having that family to compete with against some of the best teams in the state will be with me forever.

 PTM: Why did you choose the PTM program at Ferris State University?